reeaarana/EquationEye/README.md

 #
-Here’s the updated GitHub README with the name **EquationEye**:

----

-# 👀 EquationEye – Handwritten Math Expression Recognition
+# EquationEye – Handwritten Math Expression Recognition

 EquationEye is an AI-powered OCR model designed to recognize handwritten mathematical expressions with high accuracy.
 Using deep learning techniques, it processes images of equations and extracts mathematical symbols for further computation.